Purpose

 classes

 We strive to provide an assortment of courses covering subjects students find interesting.
-Courses are decided upon once enrollment and volunteer commitments are finalized.
-Past classes have included: mission to Mars, art elements, anatomy (with dissection), child development, geology rocks, first aide, animal exploration, yearbook, engineering for purpose, discovering dinosaurs, chess, Spanish, character drawing, photography, sewing, farm life, improvisation, and much more.
+Courses are decided when volunteer commitments and student enrollments are finalized.
+Past classes have included: mission to Mars, art elements, anatomy (with dissection), child development, geology rocks, first aide, animal exploration, yearbook, cooking, engineering for purpose, discovering dinosaurs, chess, Spanish, character drawing, photography, sewing, farm life, improvisation, and much more.
+At this time, classes are divided by age with 5-6 year olds in one class and 7 and older choosing their classes.
+There is a nursery and pre-k room available for younger siblings

 student creations